Temperature Monitoring Sample Clauses

 AutoNDA by SimpleDocs

 Temperature Monitoring.
 Providers must store vaccines at the appropriate temperatures.
-The temperature range for refrigerated vaccines is 2° to 8° C (36° to 46° F).
-Frozen vaccines must be kept between -50° to -15° C (-58° to +5° F).
+The temperature range for refrigerated vaccines is 2°C–8°C (36°–46°F).
+Frozen vaccine must be kept between -50°C– (-15°C) [-58°F–(+5°F)].
 Failure to store vaccine at the proper temperature can seriously compromise or destroy vaccine efficacy.
-Providers must record the refrigerator and freezer minimum and maximum (min/max) temperatures at the start of each clinic day since the last clinic day min/max temperatures were reset.
+Until December 31, 2017, providers must record refrigerator and freezer temperatures twice each day during normal operating hours (at the beginning and end of each day), ensuring that refrigerator and freezer temperatures are within range.
+Beginning January 1, 2018, providers must record the refrigerator and freezer minimum and maximum (min/max) temperatures at the start of each clinic day since the last clinic day min/max temperatures were reset.
 Temperature monitoring and recording is required even if a continuous graphing/recording thermometer or a digital data logger is used.
 The actual temperature is required for documentation.
-An “x” or “” is not acceptable.
-In addition, the date, the time of the temperature, and the reviewer’s name/initials* are required.
+An “x” or “ü” is not acceptable.
+In addition, the date, the time of the temperature, and the reviewer’s name/initials are required.
 The IIP supplies a temperature log, which may be found on the IIP website, for providers to use; however, providers may use a different method to document the required information.
 Temperature logs must be complete and stored for three years.
-Providers must download temperatures monthly, save a copy of the file at the clinic for review, and submit the file, to the IIP, by email at XXX@xxx.xxxxx.xxx, by the 7th of each month for the previous month’s temperatures. *Providers who use the FT2L temperature monitoring devices supplied by the IIP do not need the name/initials of the reviewer if using the FT2L for documentation.
+Providers must download temperatures monthly, save a copy of the file at the clinic for review, and submit the file, to the IIP, by email at XXX@xxx.xxxxx.xxx, by the 7th of each month for the previous month’s temperatures.

 Temperature Monitoring.
 Monitoring of the temperature profile in the HRSG inlet duct downstream of the burners shall be provided.
 The signal(s) shall be brought as inputs into the Distributed Control System (DCS) and displayed to the operator on the console CRTs.